sjskdas/aText/README.md

 - web-scraping (e.g. Amazon and TripAdvisor) of reviews
 - social media (e.g. Facebook, Twitter) and email analyses

 The original package has been written in platform-independent Java with a graphical user interface.
 For developers, aText functionalities have been made accessible via APIs to the jar file.
 A Python wrapper has been added to expose most of the functions for data scientists and engineers.
-The code in this notebook file provides the following example basic usage of the package aText - basic sentiment analysis, document classification via Naive Bayesian Classifier (NBC), and sentence-level summarization.
+The code in the notebook file aTextUsageExample.ipynb provides the following example basic usage of the package aText - basic sentiment analysis, document classification via Naive Bayesian Classifier (NBC), and sentence-level summarization.

-INSTALLATION
+INSTALLATION & RUNNING EXAMPLES

 - Execute "pip install atext"
-- Requirements: Anaconda latest for Python 3.7, Java 1.8 installed, packages py4j and requests, 250MB of space in the Python package directory.
+- Requirements: Anaconda latest with Python 3.7, Java 1.8, packages py4j and requests, 250MB of space in the Python package directory.
-- Download data files from the github repository: https://github.com/sjskdas/aText
+- Download data files from the githb repository: https://github.com/sjskdas/aText
+- Start Jupyter Notebook from the directory and run examples in aTextUsageExamples.ipynb

-ISSUES:
+POSSIBLE ISSUES:
 - If an invalid or corrupt jar file error occurs then download the jar file from this location and then copy to the aText directory under python site-packages: https://drive.google.com/open?id=1Ajhdrxw3n-I6OE1nODdp6W0DbuW6aImb
 - If a permission error occurs when opening the example notebook file then start jupyter notebook as an administrator.